tscheuneman/ZoomAutocaller/README.md

 #  ZoomAutocaller

-This is a simple toolbar utility that will render a dropdown and play a ringtone when a meeting with a zoom link is schedled to occur.
+This is a simple toolbar utility that will render a dropdown and play a ringtone when a meeting with a zoom link is scheduled to occur.

 ![](./_docs/screenshot.png)